Handelabra/WorkshopSample/README.md

 # WorkshopSample
 Example project for developing a mod for Sentinels of the Multiverse

+For more information please visit the Trello board: https://trello.com/b/vYBMImbg/sotm-workshop

 This project is a very rough template for starting work on making a mod with new hero, villain, and/or environment decks.

 Getting started: